Manitoba

 Guidelines and Publications

-The Manitoba Guidelines on Identifying and Reporting a Child in Need of Protection (Including Child Abuse) were approved in 1999 to help professionals and the general public understand and carry out their responsibilities to protect children through early identification and reporting.
+The Manitoba Guidelines on Identifying and Reporting a Child in Need of Protection (Including Child Abuse) were approved in 1999 (revised in 2001) to help professionals and the general public understand and carry out their responsibilities to protect children through early identification and reporting.

-Many other publications relating to child protection services are available on-line through the Family Services and Consumer Affairs and the Provincial Advisory Committee on Child Abuse (PACCA) websites.
+Many other publications relating to child protection services are available on-line through the Family Services and Provincial Advisory Committee on Child Abuse (PACCA) websites.

 Standards